lmeunier/flask-compressor/README.rst

 What does this example?
 We have created a CSS bundle with two assets.
 The content of the first asset comes from the `FlatPages extension
 <http://pythonhosted.org/Flask-FlatPages/>`_: CSS styles for pygments
 highlight.
-The second asset is a SASS file with a processor to compile the file content into regular CSS properties.
-And finally, contents from the two assets are concatenated and minified.
+The second asset is a `LESS <http://lesscss.org/>`_ file with a processor to compile the file content into regular CSS properties.
+And finally, contents from the two assets are concatenated and minified using the `cssmin` processor.

 Credits